ky-flores/dsc80-final-proj/README.md

 ## Fairness Analysis

-Testing the fairness of the model will be done using month.
+Testing the fairness of the model will be done using month with a significance level of 0.05.
 The two groups will be the first half of the year (Months 1-6) and the second half of the year (Months 7-12).

-Null Hypothesis:
+This feature was chosen because the month could

+Null Hypothesis: The model is fair.
+Its RMSE for the first half of the year and the second half of the year are roughly the same, and any differences are due to random chance.

+Alternative Hypothesis: Our model is unfair.
+Its RMSE for the first half of the year and the second half of the year are different.

+Absolute difference in RMSE will be the test statistic of choice because it uses the metric used for model prediction and it avoids directional bias.
+It also indicates how different one model is from the other.

+The observed absolute difference in RMSE was 194.11.
+This difference had a p-value of about 0.772, which is above the significance level, so we fail to reject the null hypothesis.
+There is not significant evidence that the model is unfair for different halves of the year.